PranitaAbbireddy/Human-Activity-Recognition-using-Multiclass-Classification-/README.md

 # Human-Activity-Recognition-using-Multiclass-Classification-

-This project involves classifying human activities (e.g., walking, sitting, standing) based on data collected from the accelerometer and gyroscope sensors of a smartwatch.
+This project involves classifying human activities (e.g., walking, sitting, standing) based on data collected from the accelerometer and gyroscope sensors of a smartphone.
 The data was collected from 30 participants performing six predefined activities in a controlled environment.
-Using multiclass classification techniques, the project predicts the activity type from sensor readings.
+The project uses multiclass classification techniques to predict the activity type from sensor readings.

 ## Dataset
 - **Name**: UCI HAR Dataset